UMM-CSci-4453-S19/lab-2-schon094/README.md

    * There should be at least 4 entries in the table
 * [ ] Do the examples in the [join tutorial](http://www.codinghorror.com/blog/2007/10/a-visual-explanation-of-sql-joins.html)
 * [ ] Do the [sqlcourse tutorial](http://www.sqlcourse.com/intro.html)

-**Move this to Canvas**

-* [ ] Do some brainstorming **AS A GROUP**
-   * Email me your group with the subject `cs4453-f17-groups`.
-   * Include a link to your group's github repository
-   * Add a file to your Lab 2 repository named `labs2.txt`:
-      * indicating group members
-      * indicating your thoughts about the data and user interactions with the data

 ## References